joshblack07/UR-Cyber-Security-ELK-Stack-Project/README.md

 | Web-1    | Server   | 10.0.0.7   |
 | Web-2    | Server   | 10.0.0.6   |

-We have installed the two Beats on these machines  These Beats allow us to collect the following information from each machine:
+We have installed the two Beats on these machines.
+These Beats allow us to collect the following information from each machine:

 - **Filebeat**: can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.